ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/clean-shell.jpg" alt="A hand with a paper tower cleaning the bottom bracket shell">
    <figcaption>Preparing the bottom bracket shell with isopropyl alcohol</figcaption>
    </figure>
 2. Tuck away the Di2 wires and push the plastic cover of the Rotor BB1 bottom bracket into the bottom bracket shell.
 Be careful with the Di2 wires.
-My first attempt was to install the Shimano Dura Ace Bottom Bracket but the plastic cover is a millimeter too wide in diameter which made it impossible for me to get it into past the Di2 wires into its place.
-The Rotor BB1 works just fine.
+My first attempt was to install the Shimano Dura-Ace Bottom Bracket but the plastic cover that would shield the axle is a millimeter too wide in diameter which made it impossible for me to get it  past the Di2 wires into its place.
+The Rotor BB1 plastic cover is ever so slightly smaller and therefore works just fine.
    <figure>
    <img src="/img/strael/insert-plastic-cover.jpg" alt="A hand holding the Rotor BB1 plastic cover aside of the bottom bracket shell">
    <figcaption>Insert the Rotor BB1 plastic cover</figcaption>